r-lib/pkgdown/tests/testthat/_snaps/build-home-authors.md

       data_authors_(authors = 1)
     Condition
       Error in `data_authors_()`:
-      ! authors must be a list, not the number 1. i Edit _pkgdown.yml to fix the problem.
+      !
+In _pkgdown.yml, authors must be a list, not the number 1.
     Code
       data_authors_(template = list(authors = list(before = 1)))
     Condition
       Error in `data_authors_()`:
-      ! template.authors.before must be a string, not the number 1. i Edit _pkgdown.yml to fix the problem.
+      !
+In _pkgdown.yml, template.authors.before must be a string, not the number 1.
     Code
       data_authors_(template = list(authors = list(after = 1)))
     Condition
       Error in `data_authors_()`:
-      ! template.authors.after must be a string, not the number 1. i Edit _pkgdown.yml to fix the problem.
+      !
+In _pkgdown.yml, template.authors.after must be a string, not the number 1.

 # data_home_sidebar_authors validates yaml inputs